ricklove/ToldEm/ToldEm.Core/Notes/WorkHours.md

 - Create Scrollable, Scrolling, and ScrollEngine

-### 6:26-
+### 6:26-6:35

 - Make inputable consider timespan

+### 6:36-6:38 Summary

+Scrolling is now working and parallax backgrounds based on a scrolling controller tied to user input is working fine.
+At this point it would be nice to include multiple layers to enjoy the effect.

+## Period 5

+### 7:45-7:50

+- BUG: Resizing messes up scroll position
+	- FIX: This was actually a problem with the time that was passing since button up

 # FUTURE

-- BUG: Resizing messes up scroll position

 ## GameCore

+- Make a global variable host (in order to ensure game state is completely freezable)

 - Design dependencies on other behaviors
 	- (Drawable Depends on Placeable)
 	- (Scrollable Depends on Placeable)

 - Extend InputEngine
-	- Priority
+	- Add InputValue.TimeSinceLast
 	- Do GameBounds testing
 	- Handle KeyUp occuring outside of app